nus-cs2103-AY2122S1/tp/README.md

 * **Track** the many activities happening throughout your academic years.
 * **Schedule and prioritise** your numerous academic tasks.
 * Provide you with more **control** over your time.
+* For the detailed documentation of this project, see the [Uni-Fy Product Website](https://ay2122s1-cs2103t-w17-4.github.io/tp/).

 ## Documentation Links